gbinal/Education-API-RFI/sharing.md

 ### Template Tweets

-* Help!
+Help!
 Dept. of Ed is asking whether to use APIs.
 We need you (yes, YOU) to submit a response to their RFI this week. bit.ly/SVb6ak

 ### Template Facebook Posts

-...
+HELP NEEDED: The Dept. of Education has formally asked for public input on whether/how to use APIs in "higher education data and student aid programs".
+This is a BFD and the response window is about to close.
+You - yes, YOU - can help immensely in just a few minutes.

+Please take a moment to help make the #studentloan system so much better!  https://github.com/gbinal/Education-API-RFI#readme